Tool Discovery. Context Compression. Parallel Execution. Smart Caching.

 The Solution

-Search tools dynamically.
+Search tools by intent.
 Load only what matters.

 Prevent oversized tool outputs from polluting context.